 Chief Medical Officer, CenExel JBR

-Dr. Bertoch served as an anesthesiologist in the United States Air Force until 2006.
-Following the terrorist attacks of September 11, 2001, Dr. Bertoch was deployed to Mindanao in the southern Philippines and later to Balad Air Base in Iraq in support of Operation Enduring Freedom.
+Dr. Bertoch served as an anesthesiologist in the United States Air Force until 2006 where he gained extensive experience in both trauma care and pain management.
 He is a recipient of the Air Force Achievement Medal, the Air Force Commendation Medal, and the Meritorious Service Medal.

-After completing his military service, Dr. Bertoch served for 11 years as the managing partner of Prescott Anesthesia in Prescott, Arizona where his practice included a focus on chronic pain management and addiction medicine.
+After completing his military service, Dr. Bertoch served for 11 years as the managing partner of Prescott Anesthesia in Prescott, Arizona where his practice included a focus on cardiovascular surgery, chronic pain management and addiction medicine.
 Since joining JBR Clinical research in 2017, he has served as Principal Investigator for over 100 clinical trials, defended development programs for sponsors before the FDA, been invited to present study results on behalf of clients at professional meetings, designed and authored numerous clinical trial protocols, and has helped author several industry-related articles and white papers.

 Rajeev Kumar, MD